 (3) No passenger of a motor vehicle shall be requested to provide identification or any other documentation by a law enforcement officer when the motor vehicle has been stopped solely for a traffic violation, unless there exists reasonable suspicion and/or probable cause of criminal activity.

-(6) When an individual is cited for driving without a valid license under §31-11-18– 18.1of the R.I.
+(5) When an individual is cited for driving without a valid license under §31-11-18–18.1of the R.I.
 General Laws and this constitutes the only criminal charge resulting from the traffic stop, the individual may be issued a court summons but may not be arrested, provided that the individual can show identification including alternative forms of identification as described in subsection (f)(7).
 However, in accordance with §31-11-18.1(a) of the R.I.
-General Laws nothing in this section shall prohibit the arrest of an individual cited for driving when his or her license to operate is suspended, revoked, or cancelled for:
+General Laws nothing in this section shall prohibit the arrest of an individuals cited for driving when their license to operate is suspended, revoked, or cancelled for:

 (1) Any individual requested to consent to a search by a law enforcement officer of their motor vehicle, person, or belongings shall be informed by the officer of their right to refuse consent to the search.
 An individual’s choice not to consent to a search shall not be deemed reasonable suspicion to conduct a search.

-(2) Prior to performing a search of any individual, and when practicable and consistent with ensuring officer safety or the safety of others, an officer of the same gender identity as the individual being searched shall perform the search.
-If an officer of the requested individual’s gender identity is not present at the time, one will be called to the scene as soon as possible so as not to unnecessarily delay the time required to perform the search.
-The Providence Police Department shall develop and maintain policies for how officers shall conduct searches of transgender individuals.
+(2) When practicable and consistent with ensuring officer safety or the safety of others, searches shall be performed by an officer of the same gender identity as the individual being searched.
+If an officer of the individual’s gender identity is not present at the time, one will be called to the scene as soon as possible so as not to unnecessarily delay the time required to perform the search.
+Individuals who identify as transgender or gender non-conforming have the right to indicate their preference to be searched by either a male or female officer.
+If the individual’s gender request can be reasonably and expeditiously accommodated without risk to officer safety, the request should be granted.
+The Providence Police Department shall develop and maintain policies and protocols for how officers shall conduct searches of transgender and gender non-conforming individuals.
 Said policies shall be public documents, available on the Police Department website, and shall be subject to review by the Providence External Review Authority.

 (f) Surveillance and Privacy